Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

 Finally, if you’re like, Heck yes, I’m going to try this, I’ve created it into a super handy list, which you can get if you sign up below.
 I’ve even left a few gaps in case there’s some other super important weekly tasks you do, and I’ve left the “errant hair” off in case of embarrassment!
 Enjoy!

-Get yourself organized with a weekly task checklist.
+Get yourself organized with a weekly tasks checklist.

 Download my free checklist to build simple routines that will help make your home life run smoothly.
 You'll also be subscribed to my weekly updates.